Here’s what you need to know about how to store garlic harvested from your garden.

 There are many ways to use your stored (or fresh) garlic besides just cooking with it.

-You can try roasting it to bring out more of its natural sweetness or pickling it if you love a sour kick.
+You can try roasted garlic to bring out more of its natural sweetness.
+Roasted garlic tastes amazing.
+Or try pickling it if you love a sour kick.
 If you dehydrated any garlic, you can use it to make garlic salt or a custom herb blend to season food.

-However you choose to use it, knowing how to store garlic will ensure that you enjoy your harvest for months.
+However you choose to use it, knowing how to store garlic and the best way to store garlic will ensure that you enjoy your fresh garlic harvest for months.
 It’s one of the best crops to add to your vegetable garden and also one of the longest lasting in storage.

-Follow these tips and you’ll be a garlic expert in no time!
+Follow these tips on storing garlic and you’ll be a fresh garlic expert in no time!